Which is better, Teams or Zoom?

 - Marketing and CRM integrations for measurable ROI

-This all helps your event feels curated, polished, and interactive.
-A product launch on Zoom, for instance, can seamlessly combine live demos, breakout discussions, and brand immersion.
+This all helps your event feel curated, polished and interactive.
+A product launch on Zoom, for instance, can seamlessly combine live demos, breakout discussions, audience interaction and brand immersion.

-Teams Live Events however, is built more for controlled broadcasts.
-It’s well-suited for internal town halls or leadership announcements, but it lacks the flexibility and features needed for a multi-session, interactive event.
+Teams Live Events, however, is built more for controlled broadcasts.
+It is well suited for internal town halls or leadership announcements, but lacks the flexibility and event-focused features needed for a multi-session, interactive external event.

 Tool integration and workflow compatibility

 Teams is at its best inside the Microsoft ecosystem.
-Outlook, SharePoint, and OneDrive integration make it smooth for organisations invested in Microsoft 365.
+Outlook, SharePoint and OneDrive integration make it smooth for organisations already invested in Microsoft 365.

-But Zoom offers greater flexibility.
-It integrates with a wide range of external platforms (CRMs, interactive tools, ticketing systems, and analytics dashboards) making it far more adaptable for external, client-facing, or multi-stakeholder events.
+Zoom offers greater flexibility with the rest of the web.
+It integrates with a wide range of external platforms, including CRMs, interactive tools, ticketing systems and analytics dashboards, making it far more adaptable for external, client-facing or multi-stakeholder events.

 At its heart, an event is about audience experience.

-Zoom creates events that feel immersive.
-The interface is clean, the tools are intuitive, and the sense of interactivity keeps audiences engaged.
-Attendees feel part of something beyond just another online session.
+The interface is clean, the tools intuitive and the sense of interactivity seems to keep audiences engaged.
+Attendees often cite feeling part of something beyond just another online session.

 Security and reliability

-Both platforms offer enterprise-grade security.
-Zoom has invested heavily in end-to-end encryption and compliance, while Teams benefits from Microsoft’s enterprise framework.
-On this front, they’re evenly matched though only Zoom layers those protections into a truly event-ready package.
+In all truth, both platforms offer enterprise-grade security.
+Zoom has invested heavily in encryption, compliance and meeting controls, while Teams benefits from Microsoft’s enterprise framework.
+On this metric, they are closely matched, though Zoom layers those protections into a more event-ready package.

 Cost considerations